 3.1 The User acknowledges that all Intellectual Property Rights in the website and Product belong and shall belong to iCompute Teaching Ltd (“iCompute”), and the User shall have no rights in or to the Product other than the right to use it in accordance with the terms of this licence.

-3.2 iCompute copyright material is provided solely for use by paying individuals and educational establishments (those bodies set out under S174 of the Copyright Designs and Patents Act 1988, which include schools, universities, higher education colleges and colleges of further education).
+3.2 This license to access iCompute copyright material is provided solely for use by paying individuals and Authorised Users (defined below) of educational establishments (those bodies set out under S174 of the Copyright Designs and Patents Act 1988, which include schools, universities, higher education colleges and colleges of further education).

 3.3 Except as expressly stated in this agreement the User has no right (and shall not permit any third party) to distribute, lease, sell, transmit, transfer, publish, edit, disclose, copy, adapt, create derivative works from, rent, sub-licence, disassemble, modify or publish the Product in whole or in part except: